 Rhode Island School of Design in Providence, RI

-In 2016, RISD tied for fourth among U.S. News & World Report's top graduate fine arts schools.
+In 2019, RISD tied for fourth among U.S. News & World Report's top graduate fine arts schools.
 Its Division of Fine Arts offers undergraduate and graduate students access to state-of-the-art equipment and technologies to master fabric, fiber and pattern techniques.
 These include digital textile printing, dyeing, silk-screening and weaving on various types of looms.
 The CAD lab includes software used in industrial or fine art applications.
 Facilities include weaving, knitting and print studios.
-The RISD Museum houses an 80,000-item collection of fine and decorative art.
-Its costume and textiles collection reflecting world culture from ancient times to the present day contains 15,000 items, with particular strength in Asian textiles.
+The RISD Museum houses a collection of fine and decorative art.
+Its costume and textiles collection reflect world culture from ancient times to the present day, with particular strength in Asian textiles.
 These degree options are provided:

 - Bachelor of Fine Arts in Textiles

 Virginia Commonwealth University in Richmond

 VCU School of the Arts tied for second among graduate fine arts schools in 2019, according to U.S. News & World Report.
 Richmond is home to the Virginia Museum of Fine Arts and is within two hours of Washington, D.C., resources like the Smithsonian Institution.
 This public school offers fiber programs that cover basic surface pattern design, dye techniques and screen printing.
 Weaving courses cover tapestry, quilting, crocheting and knitting, pattern weaving and dye processes.
 A studio for surface design has print tables and other work surfaces.
 The weaving studio has numerous looms of varied types and warp preparation equipment.
 The Anderson Gallery mounts contemporary art exhibitions and hosts juried student and thesis exhibitions.
 These degrees are available:

 - Bachelor of Fine Arts in Craft and Material Studies - Fiberwork/Fabric Design